rackerlabs/support-how-to/content/rackspace-intelligence/create-custom-intelligence-dashboards.md

 3. At the top of the Rackspace Intelligence page, click **Dashboard**.
 4. In the dashboard page, click **Custom**.
 5. On the Create Your Custom Dashboard page, provide a descriptive name for your dashboard and a brief description of it.
-6. In the **Start From** menu, chose whether your dashboard should include any monitoring widgets by default.
+6. In the **Start From** menu, choose whether your dashboard should include any monitoring widgets by default.
 7. Click **Next step: Add widgets**.

 ### Add widgets to a custom dashboard